cnabildev/cv/RESUME.md

 ## 🧑‍💻 About

-Full Stack Web Developer with over **5 years of experience** specializing in high-performance, secure web solutions.
+Im CHERRADI NABIL Mouhssine , a full Stack Web Developer with over **6 years of experience** specializing in high-performance, secure web solutions.
 Proficient in **PHP, Laravel, Livewire, React, and WordPress**, I leverage modern development practices like **CI/CD** and **Docker** containerization to deliver scalable applications.

 Passionate about pushing the boundaries of web development, I engage in daily coding challenges to continuously refine my skills and stay ahead of emerging technologies.
 With a keen focus on **security** and **performance optimization**, I ensure that every project I undertake is not just functional, but also efficient and protected against potential threats.